dynamicguy/dynamicguy/site/content/post/who-wants-bangladesh-national-id-ocr-extractor-with-100-accuracy-ocr-nid-bangladesh.md

   I know there is no such tool available
 image: /img/nid-demo.png
 ---
 We just finished writing and testing a Bangladesh National ID data extractor with 100% accuracy.
 There are tons of potential use cases for this.
 As far as I know there is no such tool available.
+This software is written in python.
 These are the tools I used to achieve this:

 * numpy
 * dash